dvdzkwsk/react-redux-starter-kit/README.md

 Reference: [issue 110](https://github.com/davezuko/react-redux-starter-kit/issues/110)

+### Babel Issues

+Running into issues with Babel?
+Babel 6 can be tricky, please either report an issue or try out the [stable v0.18.1 release](https://github.com/davezuko/react-redux-starter-kit/tree/v0.18.1) with Babel 5.
+If you do report an issue, please try to include relevant debugging information such as your node, npm, and babel versions.

 ### High editor CPU usage after compilation

 While this is common to any sizable application, it's worth noting for those who may not know: if you happen to notice higher CPU usage in your editor after compiling the application, you may need to tell your editor not to process the dist folder.
 For example, in Sublime you can add:

 ```
 	"folder_exclude_patterns": [".svn",	".git",	".hg", "CVS",	"node_modules",	"dist"]